juno-cash/junorig-proxy/README.md

 This proxy is designed to handle donation traffic from XMRig.
 No other solution works well with high connection and disconnection rates.

 ## Usage
-:boom: If you are using Linux and need to manage over **1000 connections**, you must [increase the limits on open files](https://github.com/xmrig/xmrig-proxy/wiki/Ubuntu-setup).
+:boom: If you are using Linux and need to manage over **1000 connections**, you must increase the limits on open files (e.g. `ulimit -n 65535`).

 ## Juno Cash (rx/juno) Support